porkboi/porkboi/README.md

 ## Hi there 👋

-I am Christian Ang, a Math/CS Major at CMU; aspiring to work in the fields of AI/ML/SWE or Math !
+I am Christian Ang, a Math/CS Major at CMU !

 I have experience in: Python, Typescript, Javascript, CSS, SML, C, Lean, Git